 #4: Linear Quartzite Patterns

-Another unique feature of some varieties of quartzite is their unusual linear pattern.
+Another unique feature of some varieties is their unusual linear pattern.
 Straight blue-grey lines sweep across the white background of Mercury, for example, giving a sleek and contemporary look to this striking stone.
 Macaubus White has the classic look of vein-cut Italian marble, with unique veins resembling pencil lines.
-The cool grey Nickel quartzite has areas of beautiful linear veining as well.
+The cool grey Nickel has areas of beautiful linear veining as well.